top of page

 Tetiana Yermakova

-Tetiana Yermakova is a student at the democratic school One Crazy School, a youth leader, and a facilitator of Vilnosvita events.
+Tetiana is a student at the democratic school One Crazy School, a youth leader, and a facilitator of Vilnosvita events.

 Judy Arnall, BA, CCFE, DTM